sajmonovic/ProjectMaintenance/README.md

 The program copies with safety warranty which means it copies file, then analyses it and compares to the source file.
 After similarity is confirmed, the source file is then removed.

+The typical drawing name coding in Structural Engineering branch consists of the drawing ID (drawing number, project identifier, prefixes), the drawing title and a drawing revision.
+The software uses regular expressions to split names.